 Working With Dreams in Depth Therapy

-In times of anxiety, loss, or disorientation, dreams often carry what has not yet found a place in waking life, offering orientation through image and symbol when conscious understanding reaches its limits.
+In times of anxiety, loss, or disorientation, dreams often carry what has not yet found a place in waking life.
+They offer orientation through image and symbol when conscious understanding reaches its limits.
+Dreams rarely offer instructions, but they shift the internal posture from which you meet the day.

 From External to Internal

 Daily life draws awareness outward, toward what must be managed or responded to.
-When anxiety, loss, or rupture arises, attention is pulled back inside, as parts of the psyche seek orientation.
+When anxiety, loss, or rupture arises, the psyche seeks orientation, pulling attention back toward the internal landscape.

-An example from clinical work.
-Identifying details and imagery have been altered to protect privacy and it is shared with the dreamer’s permission.
+Identifying details and imagery have been altered to protect privacy.

 How the Work Unfolds

-Working with dreams begins by writing a dream down, even in fragments.
+Working with dreams begins by writing them down, even in fragments.
 This slows the mind enough for the image to remain present.
-Precision matters less than fidelity.
+You aren’t looking for a polished narrative.
+You’re looking for the raw details.

-In therapy, dream work often involves noticing associations and tracking how an image resonates across waking life.
-Over time, patterns begin to show themselves.
-Certain figures return.
-Themes repeat.
-What once felt random begins to reveal coherence.
+In therapy, dream work involves tracking associations and noticing how an image resonates across daily life.
+Patterns show themselves, figures return, and themes repeat.
+What once felt random begins to show its own logic.

-Dreams may carry relational or early life themes, reflecting patterns of attachment, belonging, or adaptation.
-Recurring dreams, nightmares, and partial or fragmented images are especially important, as they often signal themes asking to be noticed.
+Dreams often carry relational or early life themes, reflecting patterns of attachment and adaptation.
+Recurring dreams, nightmares, and fragmented images are especially significant, as they often signal essential themes.

-My role is not to interpret dreams for clients, but to accompany the process as meaning takes shape through their own associations.
-Archetypal language, terms such as psyche, ego, Self, or Shadow, may arise when it helps clarify experience.
+I do not interpret dreams for you.
+I accompany the process as meaning takes shape through your own associations.
+Archetypal language, terms such as psyche, ego, Self, or shadow, may arise when it helps clarify where life is tightening or where orientation has been lost.

 Why Dreams Don’t Tell Us What to Do